foundry-rs/book/src/cheatcodes/roll-fork.md

 ### Description

-Sets `block.number` for the given fork if a fork identifier is passed as an argument, otherwise it updates the currently active fork.
+Sets `block.number`.
+If a fork identifier is passed as an argument, it will update that fork, otherwise it will update the currently active fork.

 > ℹ️ **Important Note xyz**
 >